armory/minnaker/readme.md

 # Spinnaker All-In-One Quick Start

+**Also known as Mini-Spinnaker.
+Also known as Minnaker (with some indeterminate number of 'n's in the middle).

 ## Background

 * Given a single Linux machine (currently tested with Ubuntu 18.04 and Debian 10)